What result will the code produce if the friend function is defined within a namespace?

 Explanation:

-The correct answer is option (a).
-The friend function shows declared in the namespace ns that can access the private member x of the class A declared in the same namespace.
-It will print value 15 as an output.
+The accurate choice is alternative (a).
+The friend function display defined in the namespace ns can retrieve the private member x from the class A defined in the identical namespace.
+Consequently, it will display the value 15 as the result.
+What will be the result of the given C++ code?

 #include<iostream>